- How are innovations and inventions usually protected?

 operations, or encryption methods.

-- innovations you might normally document elsewhere, like in a paper or at a conference — remember we want PTO
+- innovations you might normally document elsewhere, like in a paper or at a conference — remember you want PTO

 examiners to see these documents

 - innovative concepts you see that link together well know ideas or patents

 - new ideas you have